lastlife04/Samatrix-Data-Analyst-Internship/artitecture.md

 Welcome to the ultimate technical guide for **ScanSense AI**.
 This document is designed to be a complete front-to-back textbook.

+## 🌟 What is ScanSense AI?
+**ScanSense AI** is a highly specialized, multimodal medical assistant designed for both patients and healthcare professionals.
+Unlike generic AI chatbots, ScanSense is tightly restricted to the medical domain and will automatically reject unrelated questions (e.g., coding, cooking, or general trivia).

+### 🎯 Core Characteristics
+- **Multimodal Capabilities:** It doesn't just read text!
+You can upload full medical PDF reports or even diagnostic images (like X-Rays, MRIs, and CT Scans), and the AI will analyze them visually.
+- **Strict Medical Guardrails:** A two-step validation process securely checks every uploaded file to ensure it is actually medical data before passing it to the main AI.
+- **Persistent Local Memory:** Completely private local storage.
+Every chat session is saved offline in an SQLite database (`chat.db`), allowing you to rename, retrieve, or delete your chat histories at any time.
+- **Modular & Scalable:** The codebase is heavily modularized into clean folders (`components`, `utils`, `config`) so that adding new features in the future is incredibly easy for any developer.

+### 🛠️ How is it Built?
+The project sits on a cutting-edge, yet incredibly beginner-friendly tech stack:
+- **Frontend Framework:** **Streamlit** (Python).
+It allows us to build beautiful, responsive web apps using pure Python without writing raw HTML or React.
+- **AI Brain:** **Llama 4 Scout (17b-16e-instruct)** via the ultra-fast **Groq** API.
+- **Database:** **SQLite**.
+A lightweight, file-based database that requires no server setups.
+- **File Processing:** **PyPDF2** for extracting text from documents, and **Pillow (PIL)** for converting images into Base64 format for the AI's "vision".

+---

 First, we will look at the big picture (the Folder Structure).
 Then, we will dive into **every single Python file, line by line**, pasting the exact code block and immediately explaining what it does in plain, beginner-friendly English!